schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-04-05-April-VR-AR.md

 ### Registration

-We are currently looking for a new date and time, since we were unable to fully book the May 5 workshop.
-There will still be a lunchtime meetup happening with the coaches, [feel free to join](http://techup.ch/2509/school-of-data-may-expedition).
-Please [share your preference](/#contact) with us - and let us know if you would like to help recruit participants or contribute in any other way!
+The proposed date is Thursday, April 5, 2018.
+Time TBD.
+Let us know if you would like to help recruit participants or contribute in any other way!

 <a name="follow"></a>